DiamondLightSource/nexus2srs/README.md

 ### Testing

- - Testing has beenb performed on several thousand old I16, I10 and I21 nexus files.
+ - Testing has been performed on several thousand old I16, I10 and I21 nexus files.
  - No unexpected failures were found in these, however none of the files conform to the new, ideal nexus structure.
  - Local files are converted in ~0.3s per file without image conversion.
  - See Jupyter notebook [nexus2srs_tests.ipynb](https://github.com/DanPorter/nexus2srs/blob/master/nexus2srs_tests.ipynb) for more information.
  - Tested with nxs2dat jupyter processor on I16 15/12/2023, updated TIF file writing.

+### Update September 2024

+Significant re-factoring of code to include the [hdfmap](https://github.com/DiamondLightSource/hdfmap) package.
+The HdfMap function takes care of creating the scannables table and the metadata, using current NeXus best practice.
+This allows for correct identification of metadata and uses "local_names" and "decimals" attributes.